 Reed offers a basic CV maker.
 As this is a job search website like CV Library, it’s understandable that their CV builder is a secondary concern.

 Unlike its competitors, there are no pre-written bullet points for you to build your work experience section from.
-You also have to write your own personal statement because Reed’s builder doesn’t generate that for you either.
+You must also write your own personal statement because Reed’s builder doesn’t generate one for you either.

-In contrast to other CV builders, however, Reed lets you download your CV as a DOCX file, so you can download it and edit it to your heart’s content.
+In contrast to other CV builders, Reed lets you download your CV as a DOCX file, so you can download it and edit to your heart’s content.

 Here’s a peek at the Reed CV maker experience: